robynZhao/JavascriptGetPOSTPractice/README.md

    ]
  }`

-2.Given this input data, we want to create a set of sessions of the incoming data.
+2. Given this input data, we want to create a set of sessions of the incoming data.
 A sessions is defined as a group of events from a single visitor with no more than 10 minutes between each event.
 A visitor can have multiple sessions.
 So given the example input data above, we would expect output which looks like:
 `"sessionsByUser": {
    "f877b96c-9969-4abc-bbe2-54b17d030f8b": [
      {